main banner

 “By this time other Mustangs were out.
 26 Squadron sent out Flight Lieutenant Donald N. Kennedy (AG536) and Sergeant G D M Cliff (AG584) at 5:15 but neither pilot was destined to return.
 Kennedy was killed and the 21 -year-old Geoffrey Denys Maynard Cliff, from Essex, also lost his life.”

-While Cliff’s remains were never recovered, those of Donald Kennedy were and lie interred in the Dieppe Canadian War Cemetery.
-His headstone carries only his service details with no family inscription and the Commonwealth War Graves registers contain no next of kin details.
-It would seem that contact was lost with his family by the time the his final burial was being organized in 1949.
-It is not known just yet where his aircraft, Mustang AG536, came down or the circumstances of his loss.
-It would appear likely that he was the victim of a Luftwaffe fighter.
+While Cliff’s remains were never recovered, remains identified as Donald's were interred in the Dieppe Canadian War Cemetery within Dieppe town itself.
+The headstone carries only his service details with no family inscription and the Commonwealth War Graves registers contain no next of kin details.
+It would seem that contact was lost with his wife and family by the time final arrangements were being made for remembrance in 1949.

 The Manchester Evening News of 2nd September 1942 carried a small Roll of Honour note for Donald, stating: